dallison/coroutines/README.md

 A coroutine is a cooperative multitasking object.
 It is basically a function that executes in parallel with other functions in the single threaded program.
 A coroutine is never preempted by the kernel in order to give another coroutine the CPU.
-All context switched between coroutines are volunatary.
+All context switches between coroutines are volunatary.

 ## Why coroutines?